Piero24/AI20-21/README.md

 4. file4.py

-Tutti i file sono scritti in Python.
+All files are written in Python.

 ### Authors and Copyright